 I have litigated my case completely and I still face sentencing for a criminal OWI conviction, will I lose my job?

-In nearly all drunk driving cases where prison is not at issue, a person convicted of a Wisconsin OWI charge will be allowed Huber privileges.
+In nearly all drunk driving cases where prison time is not at issue, a person convicted of a Wisconsin OWI charge will be allowed Huber privileges.
 The “Huber Law” in Wisconsin is a work-release option so that a defendant is allowed to retain his or her job while serving a sentence.
-In some cases the person can also have time to care for children.
+In some cases, the person can also have time to care for children.
 However, there are limits of, usually, 72 hours per week that a person can be released for such activities.
 I ensure that my clients are afforded the maximum time possible to manage their lives while serving their sentence for drunk driving in Wisconsin.
 In addition, some counties in Wisconsin allow defendants to serve their sentences under house arrest.
 House arrest allows a person to serve their sentence at their own home, leaving only to go to work and run a small number of essential errands.

-Wisconsin law now requires that in 3 rd and subsequent offenses, the defendant will be taken immediately into custody, or remanded.
+Wisconsin law now requires that in third and subsequent offenses, the defendant will be taken immediately into custody, or remanded.
 This means that after the plea or conviction by a jury, the person goes directly to jail.
 While it is still possible to get work-release privileges, it is important to be aware of this fact to adequately plan for the life disruption.

 Second offense drunk driving convictions do not require immediate remand into custody.
-I have been very successful planning the dates so that many clients otherwise eligible for work release have not had to spend a single night in jail.
-They were processed and released on electronic monitoring the very same day.
+I have been very successful in planning the dates so that many clients otherwise eligible for work release have not had to spend a single night in jail.
+They were processed and released on electronic monitoring on the very same day.